 I am curious about many aspects of economic theory, and like each paper to be a voyage of discovery, and often is a one-off.
 I have so far written on game theory and various aspects of information economics such as search, matching, and learning.
-A couple papers are currently well cited now, and I hope that others will one day be thus.
+A couple papers are currently well cited now, and help formulate two vibrant research agendas.
+I hope that others will one day be thus.
 I think that when doing theory, one must allow oneself a longer impact time horizon than for more applied work.

 I am very much appreciative of the continued financial assistance from the National Science Foundation for writing these papers (grants 1995-1997, 1997-2000, 2000-3, 2003-6, 2006-9, 2009-12, 2015-17), which requires that I sustain this web page.

 Research by Genre (to avoid double counting, I list each paper under only one topic):